 During her years as a professor at Williamson College and Director of Christian Education and Women’s Ministry at local churches, Kristi has taught and shepherded thousands.
 Since 2008 she has led biblical studies trips to Israel and studied and trained under Dr. Jim Martin, Rabbi Ken Alpren and world-renowned Israeli archaeologist Dr. Gabi Barkay.

-Kristi’s trips to Israel, Turkey, & Greece, along with her Middle Eastern Lens classes, help Westerners study and appreciate the Bible as a text that was written by Middle Easterners in the Middle Eastern context, culture, language, custom, and history.
-This lens offers a deeper look into what the biblical characters meant in what they did, said, and wrote, providing a better understanding of the framework in which the Bible was written, and the Living God who is constantly pursuing us with His love, grace, compassion, and truth.
+Kristi’s trips to Israel, Turkey, Greece and Italy, along with her Middle Eastern Lens classes, help Westerners study and appreciate the Bible as it was written by Middle Easterners in a Middle Eastern context.
+This lens offers a deeper look into what the biblical characters meant in what they did, said and wrote.
+This enhanced understanding of the biblical framework positions us to better open our eyes, ears and hearts to the Living God who is constantly pursuing us.